reportportal/agent-java-cucumber/README_TEMPLATE.md

 ### Parameters

 User should provide next parameters to agent.
-These are only examples, for the aclual list of parameters please look into [client-java](https://github.com/reportportal/client-java) repository.
+These are only examples, for the actual list of parameters please look into [client-java](https://github.com/reportportal/client-java) repository.

 | **Parameter**        | **Description**                                                                                                                                                                                                                                                                                                                                                               | **Required** |